 Creating SEO-centred Meta Descriptions

-The small bit of text below your title on Google is known as a meta description, and provides viewers with a little window into the page, and builds upon the title.
+The small bit of text below your title on Google is known as a meta description.
+This provides viewers with a little window into the web page, and builds upon the title.
 One of the main attributes your description should have is keywords, which boosts its SEO and Google ranking.

-If you need help optimising your appearance on Google’s ranking, our specialist team provides bespoke web design and SEO in Doncaster and across the country.
+If you need help optimising your appearance on Google’s ranking, we can help.
+Our specialist Doncaster team provides bespoke web design and SEO in Doncaster and across the country.
 Find out more about what we do here.

 A few things you need to know to achieve the best SEO practice for your webpage description are: